-TECHNICAL THEATRE II One Credit Prerequisite: Technical Theatre I /Teacher Approval
+TECHNICAL THEATRE II

+Prerequisite: Technical Theatre I Courses must be taken in sequence.

 This course is a continuation of Technical Theatre I. Students assume a leadership role in preparing the theatre for school drama productions and provide lighting and sound for school assemblies and other activities which utilize the auditorium.
 This course may require a commitment of time outside the academic school day.